Review of the Pentax PC35AF-M with Sample Photos in Boston & Salem, Massachusetts

 If you found this post helpful or if you’d like to see more of my work, I’d love it if you considered signing up for my Patreon!
 For as little as $1 a month, you’ll get early access to all of my YouTube videos, plus tons of photos that I don’t post anywhere else.
 Depending on which tier you choose, you could also receive seasonal prints and/or discounts!
 I always use all of the proceeds towards film & processing.
 Find out more here!

 Thanks so much for stopping by!
-Feel free to leave any questions or comments below. :)
+Feel free to leave any questions or comments below.
+And don’t forget to stop by my Amazon storefront for more camera/film recommendations. :)

 <3 Myles Katherine